erikbhan/UniTac/README.md

 ### Sensor Events

-The sensor implements events to facilitate observer pattern scripts.
-The sensor has a low update rate so it's recommended to utilize events to update only when new data is available.
+The sensor implements the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), utilizing [UnityEvent](https://docs.unity3d.com/ScriptReference/Events.UnityEvent.html).
+Because the sensor only sends a new packet every 100ms, we avoid some overhead by not checking the sensor every frame.
+In addition, you can add as many listeners as you want without creating unnecessary coupling in your code.

 | UnityEvent | Functionality |
 | --- | --- |